Hashi-RedHat-APJ-Collab/platform-aap/README.md

 # platform-aap

 This Terraform project creates an Ansible Automation Platform (AAP) instance on AWS using a modular approach with infrastructure and configuration management separated into distinct modules.
-The project provides a complete solution for deploying a secure, production-ready AAP environment with HashiCorp Vault integration for SSH key management.
+The project provides a complete solution for deploying a single instance contianerized AAP environment with HashiCorp Vault integration for SSH key management.

 ## Architecture